boreesych/kotlin_cosmosdb/README.md

 2. Clear the container to remove existing data.
 3. Batch insert data into the container using the `AccountData` model.
 4. Retrieve the total item count in the container.
-5. Clear the container again after data insertion for cleanup.

 ## Data Model